 If your toddler is busy at play and refuses to be taken to the potty, try to divert his attention as you walk with him to the potty seat.
 “Do you remember the puppy we saw outside today?
 Wasn’t he cute?
 Do you want to see if he’s still out there?
 Ok, let’s go potty, and then we’ll go outside and check.”
 Toddlers usually easily give in to a diversion.

-Are pull-ups the same as diapers?
+Are disposable training pants the same as diapers?
 Yes!
-When I say take the diaper off full time, I mean the pull-ups, too.
+When I say take the diaper off full-time, I mean the pull-ups, too.
 They serve the same purpose and will give the same signals to your toddler.

 What to expect

 When we used the process outlined above, our boys and girl made significant progress by day three.
+This is why some call this process the three-day potty training method.
 In a week, there were minimal accidents.
-They were not fully poop trained until a few weeks down the road.
+But they were not fully poop-trained until a few weeks down the road.

-Using this sticker chart will not only motivate your child, but will also give you a visual of the progress, and that will motivate you, too!
+Use a potty training sticker chart, it will not only motivate your child, it will also give you a visual of the progress, and that will motivate you, too!